Tree Collard Basics

-The tree collard is a member of the brassica family.
-It is related to traditional collards, kale, broccoli, cabbage, brussels sprouts and a number of other popular vegetables.
-However, unlike most of its relatives, purple tree collards are perennial.
+Tree collards are members of the brassica family (Brassica oleracea var. acephala) Their relatives include traditional collards, kale, broccoli, cabbage, brussels sprouts, kohlrabi, and cauliflower.
+However, unlike most of its relatives, tree collards are perennial.
 This means that, like a fruit tree or rose bush, once you plant them they will continue to grow and produce year after year.
 Traditional collards, kale, etc. must be grown from seed each year and then die after they go to seed.
 This is one of the top reasons why so many people love tree collards- once you have a plant established you don’t have to plant new seeds or seedlings every year.
 They are closely related to perennial collards traditionally grown in Portugal and many countries in Africa, although they are different.
 Tree collards are thought by some to have been brought to the US by enslaved Africans though research has not progressed very far on this topic.
 Others say that tree collards were introduced to California from the island of Jersey in the English Channel (where they were grown as animal fodder) in the mid 18th century.
 Yet another theory is that purple tree collards came to California from the Southern USA during WWII.

-Take some time considering where to plant your tree collards in your garden.
+Lastly, take some time considering where to plant your tree collards in your garden.
 If planted in fertile soil they can grow over eight feet tall depending on the variety!
-For this reason, some tree collards are a great way to create privacy in your garden.
-At the end of our video on planting tree collards there are some examples of staking them and training a collard up an arbor.
+For this reason, some tree collards are a great way to create a privacy screen in your garden.
+Tree collards also provide year round interest with their beautiful leaves.

 Pruning and Harvest

 Tree collards require very little maintenance once established.
-If they are left to do there own thing though, they will tend to develop long, leggy, woody stalks by their 2nd year that are unattractive and less productive.
+If they are completely left unpruned, they will tend to develop long, leggy, woody stalks by their 2nd year that are unattractive and less productive.
 To create bushier, more compact growth, it is important to prune them when you harvest leaves or at least quarterly.
 We have a tutorial on pruning and harvesting here.

-In Northern California where we grow our tree collards, they are virtually pest and disease free.
+In Northern California where we grow our tree collards, they are relatively pest and disease free.
 When our broccoli and kale are getting hit by aphids, the tree collards are often unscathed.
 Our tree collards are also less affected by slugs and snails than smaller plants closer to the ground.
 Our main pest is the white cabbage moth, who lay eggs on the leaves and catch into very hungry green caterpillars.
 The best option is to find the green caterpillars and remove them.
 BT spray may kill them, but even though it is approved for the organic gardening industry, it kills beneficial insects such as butterflies as well.
-Each year during the summer they do get a bit of powdery mildew on older leaves.
-We pick these off and compost them or feed them to our poultry.
-Deer love tree collards, so it is important to plant them in protected areas!
-Please help us improve this section by sharing your experiences with pest and diseases on our Facebook page.
+Each year during the summer tree collards do get a bit of powdery mildew on older leaves, so we pick these off and compost them or feed them to our poultry.
+Deer (and all ruminants) love tree collards, so it is important to plant them in protected areas!